-

 All Art

 View all the art on our site to discover folk art, fine art, sculpture, pottery and fine crafts.
-Find artwork such as this painting by popular artist, Mary Proctor in the self-taught/folk art category.
+Find artwork such as this painting by Georgia artist, Leonard Jones in the self-taught/folk art category.

 New

 Our art inventory at Main Street Gallery is ever-changing.
-“New” is where you can see our latest offerings including this recent painting by Martha Sandlin.
+“New” is where you can see our latest offerings including this ceramic dog sculpture by Sarah Rakes.

 Featured